KULeuven-Diepenbeek/osc-course/content/ch5-debugging/debugging-gdb.md

 ```

 There's your address you can now inspect using `r 0xaaaaaaab22a0`.
 It'll likely still be `0x00000000`, so try to `step` and inspect until it contains the value you're interested in.

+Remember that `finish` here works because we breaked _inside_ `malloc()`, which then becomes the current stack.
+If you're still debugging in `main`, an error will appear, as there is nothing to `finish`: popping the stack would end the program.

 {{% notice note %}}
 Registers are platform- and architecture-specific!
 In other words, the return value register `eax` is only available on x86_64 CPUs.
 If you're on a modern Mac with an ARM64, you'll have to check `info all-registers` and consult the [ARM Developer Documentation](https://developer.arm.com/documentation/102374/0101/Registers-in-AArch64---general-purpose-registers) to find the correct register.<br/>